 It’s been a while since my last wine dinner escapade, and recently I had another enjoyable experience with Torbreck wines by Torbreck Vintners, Australia!
-The event, organized by Asiaeuro Wines & Spirits, was graced by the founder of the winery himself, David Powell.
+The event held at Feringgi Gill & Bar was organized by Asiaeuro Wines & Spirits, and graced by the founder of the winery himself, David Powell.

 Guests who came for the Torbreck wine dinner at the Feringgi Grill in Rasa Sayang Resort and Spa were served with cocktail and tapas at the adjacent Feringgi Bar.
 We started off with the Billecart-Salmon Brut Rose NV, a pink color champagne with a nice balance palate of fresh cherries and strawberries.